 In fact, as was to be expected, the Thais did not agree to compete in this new Japanese discipline called Kick Boxing, which to their eyes appeared only as a castrated Muay Thai, and remained in their national sport in their homeland.

 On the other hand, the Japanese had made their Kick boxing an unstoppable event until it reached its peak with the invention of the most prestigious martial arts tournament in the world known with the name of K-1 and precisely called K-1.
 World Grand Prix (heavyweight category).
 Tournament born with the aim of comparing different disciplines on a ring using the rules of Kick Boxing and adding the use of knees.
-This tournament that today reaches the same, if not greater, visibility than Boxing, thanks also to the immense sums of money at stake.
-So much so that the same Thais who in the past, as explained above, did not accept Kick Boxing, today are almost always among the finalists of the K-1 World MAX (middleweight category).
+Tournament that achieved the same, if not greater, visibility than Boxing, thanks also to the immense sums of money at stake.
+So much so that the same Thais who in the past, as explained above, did not accept Kick Boxing, then were almost always among the finalists of the K-1 World MAX (middleweight category).